Bonjour chers amis / chères amies!

 Cancellation Policy

-Cancellations received on or before September 16th will be refunded at 50%.
-Cancellations after September 16th will not be refunded.
+Cancellations received on or before October 22nd will be refunded at 50%.
+Cancellations after October 22nd will not be refunded, as food orders and final plans will be confirmed.

 Cost